-The 18 meetings of Statutory Auditors held during the business year lasted on average about 2 and three quarter hours.
-Twelve meetings are scheduled for the current year, 2 of which have already been held.
+The 23 meetings of Statutory Auditors held during the business year 2020 lasted on average about 2 hours.
+Fifteen meetings are scheduled for the current year, 6 of which have already been held.

-In compliance with the provisions of the Self-Regulatory Code, the Autogrill Code63 expressly contemplates that the Statutory Auditor, who - on his/her own or a third party's behalf - has an interest in a particular operation of the Issuer, informs in a timely and exhaustive manner the other Statutory Auditors and the Chairperson of the Board of Directors of the nature, terms, origin and scope of his/her interest.
+In compliance with the provisions of the Self-Regulatory Code, the Autogrill Code58 expressly contemplates that the Statutory Auditor, who - on his/her own or a third party's behalf - has an interest in a particular operation of the Issuer, informs in a timely and exhaustive manner the other Statutory Auditors and the Chairperson of the Board of Directors of the nature, terms, origin and scope of his/her interest.